The Hardware Incubators/Accelerators ListApr 25, 2018 1:00:00 AM

 Founded in 2015 in Bangalore, India, Revvx is scaling from prototype to distribution.
 It partners with Design Labs in US, Europe and Asia; has PCB Manufacturing Fab Labs in India,China and Taiwan help build the Prototypes; owns offices in Shenzhen and Taipei to facilitate the Component Sourcing, Manufacture, Assembly, Testing, Packaging and Logistics.
 It also helps startups raise capital, and instead, it shall take minor equity in the company as part of the Accelerator Program, and equities vary based on the stage of the company.

-Founded in 2015, HaxAsia invests up to $500,000 in teams only that would decide to reside in Singapore and have achieved all the accelerator's milestones. your global hardware business will be made via 6-month program around the world: Singapore - San Francisco - Beijing.
+Founded in 2015, HaxAsia invests up to $500,000 in teams only that would decide to incorporate in Singapore and have achieved all the accelerator's milestones. your global hardware business will be made via 6-month program around the world: Singapore - San Francisco - Beijing.
 Its alumni include Surfancy.

 Founded in 2012 by Jimmy Kim in Seoul, Korea, SparkLabs is a global accelerator providing investment solutions and mentoring for startups who wish to expand to the global marketplace.
 The company offers its services to entrepreneurs who are looking to expand their business ventures into foreign countries such as USA, China, and Japan.
 It offers training programs, investment facilities, mentoring programs, and office space solutions to early-stage startup companies.